Gushing over Magical Girls: Tres Magia

 She is a shrine maiden who likes to clean the temple.
 She loves peace and she prefers cute, modest outfits.
 She seems to have a secret masochistic side to her, as she likes spending time with Magia Baiser.
 She has power over water and ice and gathers water around her wand to form a sword.
-After nearly succumbing to Baiser's sadism, Azure obtained the La Veritas form Maiden of Hoarfrost, giving her the ability to power herself up by taking on enemy attacks.
+After nearly succumbing to Baiser's sadism, Azure obtains the La Veritas form Maiden of Hoarfrost, giving her the ability to power herself up by taking on enemy attacks.